lwfinger/rtl8xxxu/README.md

-### Linux Driver for RTL8188GU
+### RTL8188GU Driver for Linux

 Backporting the RTL8188GU driver to the old kernels from the linux git tree.

 ### How To Use

+1. Install gcc, make, linux-headers and other packages required to build this driver

+2. Change the wifi dongle to "Wifi Mode" by using "usb_modeswitch" or "eject" commands

-(Build and install manually)
+3. Build and install the driver

+   (In a traditional way)

-1. make clean modules
-2. sudo make install
+   $ make clean modules && sudo make install

-(Build and install via DKMS)
+   (In a DKMS way)

-1. sudo dkms install $PWD
+   $ sudo dkms install $PWD

+4. Load the driver

+   $ sudo modprobe rtl8xxxu_git

 ### Note